Nopitynopenope/Operationalizing-Machine-Learning/starterfile1/README.md

 You can consume a deployed service via an HTTP API.
 An HTTP API is a URL that is exposed over the network so that interaction with a trained model can happen via HTTP requests.

 Users can initiate an input request, usually via an HTTP POST request.
 HTTP POST is a request method that is used to submit data.
 The HTTP GET is another commonly used request method.
 HTTP GET is used to retrieve information from a URL.
 The allowed requests methods and the different URLs exposed by Azure create a bi-directional flow of information.

+In  this project we us ethe starter file endpoint.py to consume the endpoint of the deployed model.
+We send two input queries and we get appropriate response.

 **Create a Pipeline**